signaldatascience/R-curriculum/assignments/3-advanced-topics/distributed-computing/distributed-computing.md

 You can run Python scripts by calling `<exec> script.py`, where `<exec>` denotes the path to a Python executable, but you can also play around in the Python interpreter itself by just running `<exec>`.

-* If you haven't tried using the Python interpreter before, then do so.
+* If you haven't tried using the Python interpreter before, do so.
 You can exit the interpreter with `quit()`.

 Using Python with AWS
 =====================